-The 2019 budget continues the incorporation of an emphasis on strategic planning based on the Community Impact Goals.
+The 2020 budget continues the incorporation of an emphasis on strategic planning based on the Community Impact Goals.
 This is a logical and responsible progression for funding the approved initiatives in the strategic, information technology and facilities plans, as well as fulfilling the Library's mission and goals.

-Please refer to Schedule E for funding matrices for Facilities Master Plan projects and non-facilities initiatives for 2019.
+Please refer to Schedule E for funding matrices for Facilities Master Plan projects for 2020.
 These documents report all funding sources, including funds from The Library Foundation and the Friends of the Library which are critically important to completion of these projects.

 - In July 2016, the Board approved the Facilities Master Plan.
 This approval was contingent upon it being a multi-year plan, to be done in phases likely over 10 years, and subject to available public and private funding, with each project specifically approved by the Board.
-The Plan encompasses both infrastructure needs and building remodeling and renovation to ensure relevancy and to support the way in which customers need to use the Library now, as well as support the Community Impact Goals. - The Special Projects line item is almost solely for the design concept phases on the Facilities Master Plan and includes \$880,000 for these projects.
-This funding is from expenditure savings in the operating budget and a revenue increase from assessed valuations. - Relocation of public services and technical services staff office space \$611,850 - o Miscellaneous exterior and interior repairs, including masonry mortar and sealant \$93,150 - Architectural design fees for the 2020 projects \$175,000
+The Plan encompasses both infrastructure needs and building remodeling and renovation to ensure relevancy and to support the way in which customers need to use the Library now, as well as support the Community Impact Goals. - The Special Projects line item is almost solely for the design concept phases on the Facilities Master Plan and includes \$1,704,750 for these projects.
+This funding is from expenditure savings in the operating budget, a revenue increase from assessed valuations and a one-time cash transfer from the closing of the Debt Service Fund. - Create public spaces on the second level \$800,000 - Café flooring and equipment \$150,000 - o Living room redesign \$100,000 - o Staff spaces \$100,000 - Bathroom renovation \$100,000 - Miscellaneous interior repairs and maintenance \$94,750 - Architectural design fees for the 2021 projects \$200,000

-The Special Projects line item also includes funding for a book bike with trailer and cargo box (\$5,000) and the replacement carpeting in the youth services area (\$50,000).
-Total Special Projects line item for all funds is \$935,000.
+The Special Projects line item also includes funding for an audio/visual upgrade for the meeting rooms (\$75,000) and the replacement carpeting in the youth services area (\$85,000).
+Total Special Projects line item for all funds is \$1,704,750.
 Other portions of these projects may be funded from the Library Foundation and the Friends of the Library.
 Infrastructure projects can be funded by the non-budgeted Capital Improvement Fund.